-Lining up five Shakespeare plays on successive nights is not easy.
+Lining up six Shakespeare plays on successive nights is not easy.
 Theatres release their programmes at different times, and the popularity of the best productions requires us to gamble on whether or not to commit immediately.
-We could hardly be happier with the end result, however: five productions from theatre companies with gold-standard reputations in the two places where Shakespeare lived, worked and died.
+We could hardly be happier with the end result.

-There is another aspect to this tour: the visits to sites in Stratford and London associated with Shakespeare which provide a springboard for a study of the topographical and historical context in which the plays were written.
-These provide a powerful aid to coming closer to Shakespeare the man and the writer and to learning about the age which shaped him, his plays and poems.
-Like Autolycus in The Winter’s Tale, he was ‘a snapper-up of unconsidered trifles’, and his observations of the quotidian and the banal characterise his work as much as his acute commentary on the grand affairs of state or the revelation of the human condition.
+There is another aspect to this tour: the topographical and historical context in which the plays were written.
+Visits to sites in Stratford and London associated with Shakespeare provide a powerful aid to coming closer to the man and the writer and to understanding the age that shaped him, his plays and poems.

 Stratford and around.
 There is an excursion by coach to villages around Stratford where there are excellently preserved and well-presented houses associated with Shakespeare and his family.
 The afternoon is free for rest or exploration of Stratford where there remain many sights that Shakespeare would have known.
-In the evening, dinner and the RSC production of Titus Andronicus, directed by Blanche McIntyre.
+In the evening, dinner and the RSC production of As You Like It, directed by Kimberley Sykes.

 Price, per person

+The Arden Hotel, Stratford-upon-Avon: a comfortable, four star, waterside hotel situated opposite the RSC theatres.
 Grange St Paul’s, London: in the heart of the city, a 5* contemporary hotel within walking distance of Shakespeare’s Globe.
-The Stratford Hotel, Stratford-upon-Avon: the modern Q Hotel is located on the edge of the historic centre of the town.
-The style is contemporary with neutral colour schemes, comfortable if rather lacking in character.
 Single rooms are double for sole use throughout.

 There is quite a lot of walking throughout with most sites and theatres in London and Stratford being reached on foot.
-With a play every night, there are no free evenings, though morning activities do not begin before 9.30am.
+With a play every night, there are no free evenings, though morning activities do not begin before 9.15am.
+Average distance by coach per day: 24 miles

 Between 12 and 22 participants.